DINA-Web/dina-collections-data-model-use-cases/use-cases.rst

 #.
 A single plant individual is dried and mounted on a herbarium sheet.
 #.
 Three DNA-samples (labeled "sample A", "sample B", and "sample C")
    are prepared from the plant by a researcher at separate occasions.
-   The DNA-samples are are also cataloged as members of the same collection as the original material.
+   The DNA-samples are cataloged as being members of the same collection as the original voucher material.
 #.
 Based on a DNA-sequence derived from sample A, the researcher
    determine the plant individual as species X.
 #.
 The determination to species X is considered doubtful by the researcher